Ultimate Guide to Kauai

 • Kauai is only 25 miles long and 35 miles wide, but its vertical profile gives it a much larger feel.

-Just taking in the above attributes, one can sense that Kauai is a special place.
-We'll introduce you to classic must-sees, such as the adventure of the Kalalau Trail, and the nature of the different zones of Kauai, from the perspective of vacation rentals.
+Considering the above attributes, one can sense that Kauai is a special place.
+We'll introduce you to must-see locations, such as the gorgeous Kalalau Trail for the more adventurous at heart, and the different zones where you will find vacation rentals.
 Thankfully, there are plenty of options on the north and south shore of the islands.
-Whether you’re looking for the dramatic scenery of the north shore, a charming town on the east side, or the more tourist-class resort zones of the south shore, this quiet island has something special for you.
+Whether you're looking for the dramatic scenery of the north shore, a charming town on the east side, or the more tourist-class resort zones of the south shore, this beautiful island has something special for you.

-We'll present this guide as if you have already secured your vacation rental and now need to plan your visit details, including travel.
+We'll present this guide as if you have already secured your vacation rental and need to plan your itinerary.

 Arriving in Kauai as Vacation Villa Renter

-The oldest and northernmost of the main Hawaiian Islands, the geology of this breathtaking Island has been created over the last 5 million years of wind and rain working their magic, forming the world-famous sea cliffs that we so often seee in photos today.
+The oldest and northernmost of the main Hawaiian Islands, the geology of this breathtaking Island has been created over the last 5 million years of wind and rain working their magic, forming the world-famous sea cliffs that we so often see in photos today.
 One of the wettest spots on earth is here, Mt.
-Waialeale, receiving approximately 450 inches of rainfall annually, feeding into the mighty Wailua River.
-The Wailua River is the only navigable waterway in Hawaii, eventually feeding to the Alakai swamp, which is responsible for Kauai’s gorgeous emerald glow.
+Waialeale, receiving approximately 450 inches of rainfall annually and feeding the mighty Wailua River.
+The Wailua River is the only navigable waterway in Hawaii, eventually leading into the Alakai swamp.

 Kauai History

-Kauai boasts some of the best birds in the state.
-The nene, Hawaii’s state bird, Live here in peace as many who were raising captivity have been successfully released here.
-This Island is also home to a large colony of migratory nesting seabirds, and the most noticeable feathered friend is the wild chicken.
-Upon arriving, you will notice these little chickens roam freely, and the roosters crowing when they feel like it.
-So forget the smart phones and the alarm clocks and enjoy waking up to the friendly sounds of nature.
+Kauai boasts some of the best bird-watching in the state.
+The nene, Hawaii's state bird, lives here in peace, as many raised in captivity were successfully released here.
+This Island is also home to a large colony of migratory nesting seabirds and, of course, the wild chicken.
+Upon arrival, you will notice little chickens roaming freely and the roosters crowing when and where they feel like it.
+So forget the smartphones and alarm clocks and enjoy waking up to the friendly sounds of your feathered timekeepers.

 Arriving in Kauai and Getting Around